Anjan Sundaram: Breakup: A Marriage in Wartime

 Sundaram's third memoir explores the effects of his war reporting on his family.
 The Washington Post listed it as one of the most-anticipated books of 2023 for its reporting "on the global and the personal," while Time magazine named it a best book of April 2023.
 Amy Goodman invited Sundaram on Democracy Now to explain "why the world's deadliest conflicts go unreported."
 The Pulitzer-winning novelist Junot Díaz wrote that Breakup "recalls the best of Michael Herr and V.S.
 Naipaul but with humanity that steals one’s breath away."
 Baillie Gifford Prize-winning lawyer Philippe Sands called Breakup "immensely powerful," and Booker-finalist Sunjeev Sahota called Sundaram "an astonishing writer."
 The LA Review of Books compared Sundaram to the Nobel laureate William Faulkner.
 Fergal Keane said of Sundaram: "He writes with exceptional courage and deep humanity.
 An inspiring chronicler of the world and the spirit."

 Awards

+Sundaram was awarded the inaugural World Liberty Congress prize for outstanding journalism in 2025.
+His award citation read: "The recipient has shown unwavering dedication to uncovering truth, often under difficult or dangerous circumstances.
+Their reporting challenges impunity, informs the world, and inspires action.
+This year’s recipient has reported from the frontlines of repression and conflict, documenting the human cost of authoritarian rule.
+Through his books and on-the-ground journalism, he has exposed censorship, corruption, and violence in places where silence is enforced by fear.
+His work has amplified voices that regimes have tried to erase, and reminded the world that journalism is not just storytelling — it is a form of resistance."

 In 2015, a jury of journalists including Jon Lee Anderson and Carlotta Gall awarded Sundaram the annual Frontline Club prize for his war reporting from the Central African Republic, calling his story A Place on Earth "an excellent, highly original piece of reportage and writing, reminiscent of Ryzard Kapuściński and V.S.
 Naipaul at their best."
 Sundaram also received a Reuters environmental journalism prize in 2006 for his reporting from the Democratic Republic of Congo.